 In the 1970s, the first commercial software was developed, transitioning from predominantly linear calculations to advanced nonlinear analyses, including plasticity calculations.
 In the decades that followed, computer developments allowed the use of FEM spatial models and rapid iterations of nonlinear processes for large models.

-Based on the simulation of nonlinear interactions on FEM spatial models, such tasks as:
+Based on nonlinear simulations and FEM spatial models, tasks are being executed as:

 Including plasticity in simulations and calculations provides a number of benefits related to issues such as: